lixiang3776/lixiang3776.github.io/_pages/about.md

 Welcome to my homepage!
 I am now research professor and also Ph.D. advisor in the <a href="http://dase.ecnu.edu.cn" target="_blank">School of Data Science and Engineering</a> at <a href="http://english.ecnu.edu.cn" target="_blank">East China Normal University</a>, leading the PLANING lab (graPh mining and LANguage processING ☺).
 Before that, I received my Ph.D. degree from <a href="http://www.hku.hk/" target="_blank">The University of Hong Kong</a> in 2018,
 	M.Eng. degree from <a href="http://www.ustc.edu.cn/">University of Science and Technology of China</a> in 2014 and B.Eng. degree from <a href="http://www.ncu.edu.cn/">Nanchang University</a> in 2011, respectively.
-	Previously, I worked as a research scientist in the <a href="https://datascience.jd.com", target="_blank">Data Science Lab</a> at JD.com from Aug 2018 to July 2019 and a postdoc researcher in <a href="http://www.hku.hk/" target="_blank">The University of Hong Kong</a> from July 2019 to Dec 2020.
+	Previously, I worked as a research scientist in the [Data Science Lab](https://datascience.jd.com) at JD.com from Aug 2018 to July 2019 and a postdoc researcher in <a href="http://www.hku.hk/" target="_blank">The University of Hong Kong</a> from July 2019 to Dec 2020.

 My general research interests focus on data mining and applied machine learning,
 	in particular, on graph mining, semi-supervised learning and part of NLP related tasks.
 	Generally speaking, I have spent lots of efforts in classification, clustering, link prediction and other generative tasks in graphs.
 	Moreover, I like to explore some misc problems of challenge, such as reinforcement learning, crowdsourcing and NLP techniques.
 	Specifically, my research interests include:

 	<ul><li>Machine learning: semi-supervised learning, self-supervised learning, weakly-supervised learning, graph-based learning;</li>
 	<li>Data mining: graph neural networks, heterogeneous graph mining, OOD generalizability;</li>
 	<li>Language processing: large language models (LLMs), code representation learning, prompt tuning;</li>